artpyl/atds_ntua_2022/README.md

 # Repository structure

-- Queries: Code for tasks Q1-Q5
+- queries: Code for tasks Q1-Q5
-- Results: Results of the queries when run by spark
+- results: Results of the queries when run by spark
-- upload_files.sh: Helper script that uploads files from local storage to HDFS
+- upload_hdfs.sh: Helper script that uploads files from local storage to HDFS

 # Installation Instructions